33 Long Row,

 In January 1937, it was purchased by J. Lyons who converted it into one of their chain of cafe/restaurants.
 Several uses and changes have been made to the building internally since then and today it operates as an amusement arcade.

-The facade remains unaltered and is now designated a Grade II Listed building by English Heritage.
+The facade remains unaltered and it was restored in 1992.
+It is now designated a Grade II Listed building by English Heritage.

 Just login to your account and subscribe to this theater